Home » Soups & Stews » Black Eyed Pea Soup

 Instructions

-• In the bottom of a 6 quart dutch oven or similar, fry bacon until crisp.
-Remove to paper towels, reserve drippings.
+• In the bottom of a 6 quart dutch oven or similar size pot fry bacon over medium high heat until crisp.
+Use a slotted spoon to remove to paper towels reserving the drippings.

 • To the drippings add onion, celery and carrots.
 Cook for 5 minutes or until tender and beginning to brown.
 Add garlic, cook 1 minute longer.

 • Bring to a boil then lower heat to medium.
-Cook for 30 minutes.
+Cook with lid offset for 30 minutes.
 Check level of broth and add 1 or 2 cups of reserved broth, or to your taste.
-Continue to cook for another 20-30 minutes over medium or until black eyed peas are tender.
+Continue to cook for another 20-30 minutes over medium heat or until black eyed peas are tender.

 • Mix bacon into the soup or sprinkle on top.
 Serve garnished with green onion and a slice of cornbread, if desired.